saritasa-nest/saritasa-devops-helm-charts/charts/tekton-apps/README.md

   Above helm chart creates a new ArgoCD project for each project in values, for each component in project's components there is created a separate ArgoCD application and required for Tekton ci/cd resources (triggerbindings, roles, configmaps, jobs, serviceaccounts, pvcs and etc).
+  For each Argocd project, notifications to multiple slack channels with different types of triggers are added.

   # fill below parameters for each `project` block